-- (a) First Tiebreaker: The county with the highest cost burden low income renters per 9% tax credit unit funded over the last 5 years (see Appendix L). - (b) Second Tiebreaker: The project with the highest percentage of non-Agency awarded and non-related party funding (excluding federal equity and bank loans) as a percentage of total replacement costs at time of full application submission.
-The total non-Agency awards must exceed \$50,000. - (c) Third Tiebreaker: The project with the lowest average income targeting at time of preliminary application submission.
-Overall targeting may not increase more than five percent (5%) as of the full application. - (d) Fourth Tiebreaker: Tenants with Children: Projects that can serve tenant populations with children.
+- (a) First Tiebreaker: The county with the highest cost burden low income renters per 9% tax credit unit funded over the last 5 years (see Appendix L). - (b) Second Tiebreaker: The project with the highest percentage of non-Agency awarded and nonrelated party funding (excluding federal equity and bank loans) as a percentage of total replacement costs at time of full application submission. - (c) Third Tiebreaker: The project with the lowest average income targeting at time of preliminary application submission. - (d) Fourth Tiebreaker: Tenants with Children: Projects that can serve tenant populations with children.
 Projects will qualify for this designation if at least twenty-five (25%) of the units are three or four bedrooms.
 This tiebreaker will only apply where the market study shows a clear demand for this population (as determined by the Agency). - (e) Fifth Tiebreaker: Tenant Ownership: Projects that are intended for eventual tenant ownership.
 Such projects must utilize a detached single family site plan and building design and have a business plan describing how the project will convert to tenant ownership at the end of the 30year compliance period.